Canterbury Campus Open Day

-Flexible in its format and led by academics who are also experienced childhood practitioners, this course allows you to work and study at the same time.
+Delivered in the evening from 5pm onwards (also known as on a twilight basis), and led by accomplished academics, who are also experienced childhood practitioners, this course allows you to work and study at the same time.

 We believe that working with children within your studies is vital – so it’s built into the course.
 We also understand that you may already have a wealth of experience in working with children, or even be looking to change career paths, so through this course our goal is to help you become a more rounded professional.

 This innovative, work-based course offers you the best of both worlds: you'll be able to build your knowledge and gain a qualification while continuing to work.
 Delivered at our Canterbury campus, this option for our Childhood Studies Foundation Degree is taught at classes scheduled after 5pm, making it possible to study around work and family commitments.

 If you are working on a paid or voluntary basis with children and young people in settings such as schools, nurseries, childcare, foster care, child minding, youth groups, cadets, or library services, this course is a great option.
 You'll build on your existing experience and will learn new skills, so that you develop academically and professionally.